Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Tractability of Conforming Stabbing Number 2

-All these restrictions only involve two variables, so this gives a $ \SAT { 2 } $ instance that has $ \OO ( n ) $ variables.
-For every reflex segment $ \mathbf { s } $, variable $ x ( \mathbf { s } ) $ belongs to at most two clauses of the first kind, and at most $ \ell $ clauses each of the second and the third kind.
-So the number of clauses is $ \OO ( \ell n ) $.
-Since $ \SAT { 2 } $ can be solved in linear time~\cite{aspvall1979linear}, the result follows. \end{proof}
+Each of these restrictions only involve two variables, so this gives a $ \SAT{ 2 } $ instance that has $ \OO ( n ) $ variables.
+For every reflex segment $ \segment $, variable $ \variable ( \segment ) $ belongs to at most two clauses of the first kind, and at most $ \ell $ clauses each of the second and the third kind.
+Thus, the number of clauses is $ \OO ( \ell n ) $.
+Since $ \SAT{ 2 } $ is decidable in linear time~\cite{aspvall1979linear}, the lemma follows. \end{proof}

-In an arbitrary polygon there could be stabbing segments that intersect $ \Theta ( n ) $ reflex segments, so the running time of the $ \SAT { 2 } $ approach is $ \OO ( n ^ 2 ) $ in the worst case.
-Our main contribution in this section is to give a faster algorithm, with $ \OO ( n \log n ) $ running time.
+In an arbitrary polygon there could be stabbing segments that intersect $ \Theta ( n ) $ reflex segments, so the running time of the $ \SAT{ 2 } $ approach is $ \OO ( n ^ 2 ) $ in the worst case.
+Our main contribution in this section is to give a faster algorithm, with $ \OO ( n \log n ) $ worst-case running time.